oracle-livelabs/common/building-blocks/tasks/adb/provision-body.md

     ![Database Provisioning message.](./images/adb-create-provisioning-message.png "Provisioning")

     In a few minutes, the state will turn from Provisioning to Available.
 At this point, your Autonomous Database instance is ready to use!
-Have a look at your instance's details - including its name, database version, OCPU count, and storage size.
+Have a look at your instance's details - including its name, database version, ECPU count, and storage size.

     ![Database complete message.](./images/adb-create-complete-message.png "Complete")